 Disbursement and repayment

-In the case of reverse mortgages, you make no monthly payments.
-While that may sound great, keep in mind that the balance on your reverse mortgage will grow with each payment — and you’ll be charged interest on that balance until it’s repaid.
+In the case of reverse mortgages, after you decide how you want to receive your loan, there are no monthly payments to make.
+While that may sound great, keep in mind that your debt is growing.
+The balance will increase with each payment you receive — and you’ll be charged interest on that balance until the loan is repaid.

 Eligibility requirements

-Borrowers also need at least about 50% equity in their home.
-The home must be in good shape, and the borrower must be able to continue paying for homeowners insurance and property taxes.
+To get a reverse mortgage, you must in almost all cases be 62 or older, and the reverse mortgage must be for your primary residence.
+You also will need at least about 50% equity in your home, which must be in good shape.
+You must be able to continue paying for homeowners insurance and property taxes.

 Impact on equity

 When you take out a reverse mortgage, the money is paid directly to you as long as you live in the home.
-But your balance will increase while your equity in the home decreases.
-When it comes time to sell, you’ll keep less of the proceeds.
+Your balance will increase every time you receive cash, and your equity in the home will decrease.
+When it comes time to sell, you’ll keep less of the proceeds — possibly none if you’ve used all your equity.

-Conversely, a cash-out refinance requires a monthly payment to pay back the new, larger mortgage you took out.
-As you make payments, your balance will decrease and your equity will increase.
-If your home increases in value and you pay down your balance, you’ll have more equity to keep when you sell the home — up to 100% if you pay off your new mortgage completely.
+With a cash-out refinance, your equity will receive a hit when you take out the funds.
+But as you make payments, your balance will decrease, and your equity will increase.
+Unless your home declines in value, you should have more equity to keep when you sell the home — up to 100% if you pay off your new mortgage completely.

 When Is a Reverse Mortgage Better?

-As long as you plan to stay in your current home, your taxes are all up to date, and you don’t plan on passing on your home to family or heirs, a reverse mortgage could be right for you, says Linda McCoy, a mortgage broker based in Mobile, Alabama, and board president of the National Association of Mortgage Brokers.
+On the other hand, as long as you plan to stay in your current home, your taxes are all up to date, and you don’t plan on passing on your home, a reverse mortgage could be right for you, says Linda McCoy, a mortgage broker based in Mobile, Alabama.

 “The perfect couple for a reverse mortgage is retiring, in their late 70s, have a lot of equity in their home, and they now want to enjoy the years they have left,” McCoy says.
 “With a reverse, they can take a large chunk of money out to put into their bank, pay off all their bills, and get some golf clubs and go play and travel knowing there is money in the bank to pay their normal bills with no mortgage payment.”